newtover/essays/Sharing-Directories-with-Docker-Containers.md

 So, what was that thing that amazed me in the quote above?
 It was that I can now set up owner and group permissions for my shared directories in a volume and attach the volume to my container that needs those permissions.
-That changes the game completely, you can now make pre-cooking in volumes instead of the Docker image.
+That changes the game completely, you can now make pre-cooking in volumes instead of the `Dockerfile`.
 It has its drawbacks, but allows to make the images reusable.

-And next I realized the thing that had always been under my nose.
+And next I realized something that had always been under my nose.
 It is not only volumes are attached with set-up owner and group permissions. *Any directory you attach to a container is attached with owner and group permissions of the host system.* You don't need to run `chown` or `chmod` when you build the image at all.

-Now some examples.
+Now we will look at some examples.

 Let's create two directories `dir1` and `dir2` on our host system and change ownership of the directories to some users with ids 2000 and 3000 and